weakish/docs-en/views/rest_api.md

   https://{{host}}/1.1/users/55a47496e4b05001a7732c5f
 ```

-This user can be authenticated via matching `authData` afterwards.
+This user can be authenticated via matching `authData` afterward.

-#### Unlinking a Third Party Account
+#### Unlinking a Third-Party Account

 Similarly, to unlink a user from a third party account,
 just delete the platform in their `authData` attribute.